Trump calls Fauci a 'disaster' and seeks to reassure his team he can win

 “Every indication we have shows that this thing is going to come down to the wire,” she wrote in a memo to donors.

-Reporting by Jeff Mason and Steve Holland; Additional reporting by David Morgan; Editing by Colleen Jenkins, Howard Goller and Peter Cooney
+Reporting by Jeff Mason and Steve Holland; Additional reporting by Doina Chiacu; Editing by Colleen Jenkins, Howard Goller, Peter Cooney and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.